-Now we have two names ranges (‘Shirts’ and ‘Shoes’).
+Now we have two named ranges (‘Shirts’ and ‘Shoes’).
 Shirts named range refers to all the shirt types in the list.
 Shoes named range refers to all the shoe types in the list.

 Select cell E3 to place the first menu.

-To display the data validation dialog box, go to Data Tab, and choose Data Validation.
+To display the data validation dialog box, go to the Data Tab and choose Data Validation.

 Select the list in the data validation on the Settings tab.
 The source range is B1:C1.

 Use the formula below.